scaffold-eth/scaffold-eth-2/README.md

 cp packages/foundry/.env.example packages/foundry/.env
 ```

-> NOTE: If you are using windows not using git bash or wsl, use `copy packages\foundry\.env.example packages\foundry\.env`
+> NOTE: If you are using windows and not using git bash or wsl, use `copy packages\foundry\.env.example packages\foundry\.env`

 3. Run a local network in the first terminal: